coryjpiette/Coding-Bootcamp-Homework-1/README.md

 # Coding-Bootcamp-Homework-1

-The first assignment is to improve/clean up the exising html and css code for the Horiseon webpage:
+The first assignment is to improve/clean up the exising html and css code for the Horiseon webpage.

 Edits are as follows (comments included in the code:)

-HTML
-<<<<<<< HEAD
+HTML:

 Changed meta titled to "Cory's Horisoen Page"

 Changed div to semantice header

 Added nav id to fix broken link

-Added id for search-engine-optimization to fix SEO link Added titiles and alt texts to all pictures
+Added id for search-engine-optimization to fix SEO link

+Added titiles and alt texts to all pictures

 Changed div to semantic footer

-Changed div to aside for benefits descriptions on right-hand side Changed multiple divs to semantic section
+Changed div to aside for benefits descriptions on right-hand side

-CSS
+Changed multiple divs to semantic section

+CSS:

 Consolidated various defined terms and images with identical properties

 =======